lazureus/c/___STRICT_ALIASING___/___TEST1___/README.md

     In the article it's written that more likely program won't work because it's violating strict-aliasing rule, which causes undefined behavior.
-I cannot confirm it because I didn't found platform on which this code faild.
+I cannot confirm it because I didn't found platform on which this code failed.